If you enjoy working with yarn, learning how to make money knitting is the perfect way to earn some extra cash.

 How To Sell Knitting On Etsy

-Selling knit items on Etsy is a great place to start your knitting business because it is cheap and doesn’t require any special tools.
+Selling knit items on Etsy is a great way to start your knitting business because it is cheap and doesn’t require any special tools.

 The knitting market on Etsy is pretty saturated so in order to be successful, you want to really niche down your Etsy store and make sure to promote your products as much as possible.